What Is a USP Anyway?!

 USP for Freelance Creatives: Final Remarks

 Like picking a niche, creating a strong USP defines your business.
-When you got a winning one, you should incorporate it in every aspect of your creative business.
+When you got a winning one, you should incorporate it into every aspect of your creative business.

 USPs are an arms race.
 Sooner or later, competitors will catch on and catch up on any successful USP.
 To keep your USP strong, plan to evolve it.
 Look here for more examples of USP:s used by creative professionals!